What is Website Translation?

 Using CMS Connectors for Website Translation

-For example, a CMS eliminates the need to alter the underlying HTML code of a website when changing content; instead, new content and images can easily be entered and edited through a protected area called the "back end."
-Customers would send content ready for translation to the language service provider (LSP) in the given source language through the back end.
+You can hire professional translators using this method.
+Simply send content ready for translation to the language service provider (LSP) in the given source language through the back end.
 The finished translations are sent back to the CMS, where the website administrator or content manager checks them before publication.

 - CMS connectors can struggle to communicate properly with the CMS interface, which can lead to usability issues.

 Using an API for Website Translation

 A translation application programming interface (API) is typically provided by a website translation company and has a broader scope than a CMS connector.
 Companies can create translation workflows for any content, not just content in a CMS.

 A translation API helps transfer content between two computer systems, specifically content that requires translation and the already translated content.
 It helps developers add translation features to their products or automatically translate text in different languages.